contensis/contensis.github.io/api-src/common/query-operators.md

 {% method -%}
 ### GreaterThanOrEqualTo

-In the example any items that has a field called *first* and a value that is greater than or equal to 7 would be returned.
+In the example any item that has a field called *first* and a value that is greater than or equal to 7 would be returned.

 {% sample lang="json" -%}
 ```json